holgerbrandl/kalasim/docs/userguide/docs/component.md

 ### activate

 Activate will schedule execution at the specified time.
-If you do not specify a process, the current process will scheduled for *continuation*.
+If no time is specified, execution will be scheduled for the current simulation time.
+If you do not specify a process, the current process will be scheduled for *continuation*.
 If a `process` argument is provided, the process will be *started* (or *restarted* if it is equal to the currently active process).

 ```kotlin
 val car0 = Car(process=null)  // data component